DaRaFF/jewel-warrior-js/README.md

 jewel-warrior-js
 ================

-step by step tutorial by HTML5 Games by Jacob Seidelin
+step by step tutorial by HTML5 Games book by Jacob Seidelin